-SPECTRUM uses Uniform Physical Conditions Standards (UPCS) and State, County, or City Building Codes.
+SPECTRUM uses National Standards for the Physical Inspection of Real Estate (NSPIRE) and State, County, or City Building Codes.
 A physical inspection of all buildings in a project and the required # of LIHTC units in a project is a requirement of the Tax Credit Program.
 Physical inspections will generally be performed at the same time as file reviews.
 State physical inspection guidelines are strictly adhered to.
 The IRS requires reporting of violations.
 As all properties have knowledge of our arrival there is no excuse for common area violations such as smoke detectors, emergency lights, and fire alarm panel system faults.
 All violations must be reported to the IRS as non-compliance unless repaired prior to our leaving the property.
 Examples of health and safety findings include:

 - Structural and roof problems

-- Blockage of fire exits
+- · Blockage of fire exits

-- · Elevators functioning improperly
+- Elevators functioning improperly

 - · Smoke detectors or sprinklers not functioning

 - · Pest infestation

 - · Serious electrical, heating, or plumbing problems

 - · Common area safety lighting problems